-Here’s the email I wrote to the artist, but I haven’t heard back…
+Here’s the email I wrote to the artist, but I never heard back…

 I’m wondering if you’ve heard about this book – here is an interesting review on “The Vegetarian Myth“.
 (Click here for the Vegetarian Myth.)
-Also, here’s an article on why the China Study was flawed.
+Also, here’s an article on the China Study: Flaws in the Vegan Bible.

-I don’t pretend to be an expert on this issue by any means, so I thought I’d direct you to a few more interesting links that you may be willing to look over:
+I don’t pretend to be an expert on this issue by any means, so I thought I’d direct you to a few more interesting links (below) that you may be willing to look over.

 Thanks for your time,

 Readers, I’d love to hear your thoughts on this issue!
-And by the way, if you’re cutting back on meat for budget reasons, which we do here sometimes, too, just be sure you still get plenty of pastured dairy products and/or good homemade bone broth.
-Often in the cultures Weston Price studied, they couldn’t afford meat all week, but they ate soups with bone broth and vegetables to fill in.
+And by the way, if you’re cutting back on meat for budget reasons, which we do here sometimes, too, just be sure you still get plenty of pastured dairy products and good homemade bone broth.
+Often in the cultures Weston Price studied, they could only afford meat once a week, but they ate soups with bone broth and vegetables to fill in.